 Set a monthly budget

-To track your Cloud Firestore costs, create a monthly budget in the Cloud Platform Console.
+To track your Cloud Firestore costs, create a monthly budget in the Google Cloud Console.
 Budgets won't limit your usage, but you can set alerts to notify you when you're approaching or exceeding your planned costs for the month.

 Set a daily spending limit

-To cap your Cloud Firestore usage, set a daily spending limit through Google App Engine.
+To cap your Cloud Firestore usage, set a daily spending limit through App Engine.
 App Engine allows you to set a daily spending limit on App Engine associated resources, including Cloud Firestore.
 The App Engine limit does not apply to any other Firebase products.